 I think the best part of these quinoa and black bean bowls is how versatile they are.
 You really can top them with whatever you like!
 And you don’t even need to use quinoa.
-If you wanted, you could use rice, barley, or any other grain.
-By using a whole grain, you get a complete protein.
+If you wanted, you could use grains like rice, barley, or whatever you prefer.
+While quinoa is considered a “psuedo-cereal”, it is a complete protein on it’s own.
+Most grains, however, are not complete proteins.
+By adding beans, you create a complete protein.
 You can also use any type of bean!
 Want to use chickpeas instead?
 Go ahead.
 How about butter beans?
 Sure!
 Whatever you like in your bowl is perfect.That means this is also a good meal to serve for multiple people.
 Each person can customize their bowl with their favorite add-ons.

-Cooking grains is always tricky.
+Cooking grains can be tricky.
 While the package typically has instructions, we found this page that has a helpful infographic for all types of grains!
 For quinoa, it suggests 1 1/4 cup of water per cup of dry quinoa.
 It recommends pre-soaking the quinoa for 15 minutes, and cooking for 25.

 Quinoa and Black Bean Bowls

 - 1 cup black beans drained and rinsed

 - toppings cheese, lettuce, additional salsa, tomatoes, sour cream, etc. (for vegan use vegan cheese and sour cream alternatives.)